haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <a class="prompt prompt-cmd">git clone https://github.com/i-VRESSE/haddock3-webapp.git</a>

 Then copy a compiled CNS executable in the `deploy/` directory.
-**Note** that the container is running under Linux, therfore a Linux-compiled version of CNS is required here.
+**Note** that the container is running under Linux, therfore a Linux-compiled version (compatible with your CPU architecture) of CNS is required here.
 Instructions on how to compile CNS are available in the [haddock3 documentation](https://github.com/haddocking/haddock3/blob/main/docs/CNS.md)

-<a class="prompt prompt-cmd">cd haddock3-webapp; cp path/to/cns_executable.exe deploy/cns</a>

-Finally, user `docker compose` to build the application:

-<a class="prompt prompt-cmd">docker compose -f deploy/arq/docker-compose.yml up --build</a>

-Once the build is terminated (after several minutes), the webapp should be running as a local webserver.
-To access it, go to [http://localhost:8080](http://localhost:8080)
+<b style="color: red;">As this is still in heavy development, the instructions on how to build the web-app is not yet trivial.
+Better instructions will be written onces it will be in production.</b>
 </details>